processing/art-plus-code/_curriculum/02-01_Intro.md

 ### Planning your Lost & Found Project

 1. Students exchange written descriptions of their objects with one another.
-1. Then, each partner draw the object on paper by using simple shapes (rectangles, squares, circles, ellipsesovals, pointsarcs, lines, etc) and writing down what color each shape should be.
+1. Then, each partner sketch out the lost object on paper.
 1. After 5 minutes of drawing, students take turns showing their drawing to the other for feedback.
 Feedback should be minimal and should not add too many complicated elements to the original drawing.